roiz-git/MpdMacOS/README.md

 # MpdMacOS

 A Mpd Client for macOS that displays the currently playing MPD song in the menubar, allows playlist and queue management and integrates with the Mac's media keys.
+Requires Accessiblity permission to control the media keys.

 ## Version History